 - No food after 10 pm the night before skin testing.
 Water is O.K.

 - Plan on having your pet stay with us for the day (overnight stay is not required).

 - A post-card sized “box” will be shaved on your pet’s lateral thorax (side of the chest).

 - Most dogs are sent home in t-shirts—the t-shirts may be removed the evening of the skin test or the next day.
 We thank the clients and staff members who have donated t-shirts.

-VRCC Dermatology will be enrolling cats with allergic dermatitis in a clinical trial evaluating a new medication.
-This study is slated to start in July, 2018.
+VRCC Dermatology will be enrolling dogs with allergic dermatitis in a clinical trial evaluating a new medication.
 There are inclusion/exclusion criteria that need to be met.
-If eligible and if study criteria are met, study exams and ectoparasite control will be covered by the study.
-Click here to view the study flyer.

 VRCC Dermatology Canine Demodicosis Study